Better breast cancer outcomes could begin with adopting a primarily plant-based diet.

 Editor’s note: This article has been reviewed for accuracy from an earlier version posted in October 2021.

 Undergoing cancer treatment can take an inevitable toll on someone, physically and mentally.
 What some people are unaware of is that it can often impact energy levels and appetites.
 This is where nutrition plays a key role in one’s treatment path and overall well-being.

-What should you eat?
+What foods should you limit?

-“Unhealthy fats can raise cholesterol levels, cause inflammation, impact cardiovascular health, and, in general, make it difficult to maintain a healthy weight,” says Sara.
-“Dietary fats, which are found in many of your plant-based foods, are helpful fats.”
+“Unhealthy fats can raise cholesterol levels, cause inflammation, impact cardiovascular health, and, in general, make it difficult to maintain a healthy weight,” says Spinner.
+Dietary fats – or unsaturated fats – which are found in many plant foods, are helpful.

 Why does it work?

-“Plant-based foods are chock-full of vitamins, minerals, phytochemicals, antioxidants, and fiber—all of which strengthen the immune system, reduce inflammation, and even prevent DNA damage,” explains Sara.
+“Plant-based foods are chock-full of vitamins, minerals, phytochemicals, antioxidants, and fiber—all of which strengthen the immune system, reduce inflammation and even prevent DNA damage,” explains Sara.

 How can you do it

-Remember, it’s not about finding a single food or supplement to act as a “magic bullet” against your cancer, says Sara.
-It’s about the big picture.
-Stay physically active, find healthy coping mechanisms to manage your stress and take care of yourself as much as possible.
+Remember, it’s not about finding a single food or supplement to act as a “magic bullet” against your cancer, says Spinner.
+“It’s about the big picture.
+Stay physically active, find healthy coping mechanisms to manage your stress and take care of yourself as much as possible.”

 For more information on cancer prevention and healthy recipe ideas, visit: